valerii-martell/True-Analytics/README.md

 # True-Analytics

-Web service (SaaS) for deep analysis of Internet (Google, Facebook, Instagram) and offline advertising, conversion and ROI calculation, convenient presentation in the form of graphs and tables (now suspended)
+Web service (SaaS) for deep analysis of online (Google, Facebook, Instagram) and offline advertising, conversion and ROI calculation, convenient presentation in the form of graphs and tables (now suspended)

 **Main technology stack:**